DARIAH-DE/InstallationGuides/en/python.md

 ![Python](https://upload.wikimedia.org/wikipedia/commons/f/f8/Python_logo_and_wordmark.svg)

 [Python](https://www.python.org) is a general-purpose, interpreted and widely used programming language.
-Its design philosophy emphasizes code readability and simple syntax as well as an extensive standard library and numerous packages available on [PyPI](https://pypi.python.org/pypi).
+Its design philosophy emphasizes code readability and simple syntax, as well as an extensive standard library and numerous packages available on [PyPI](https://pypi.python.org/pypi).
 Compared to other programming languages, Python code is considerably shorter.

 Use this guide to install Python 3, [numpy](http://www.numpy.org), [matplotlib](http://matplotlib.org) and [gensim](https://radimrehurek.com/gensim/).